 Each type of treatment has its own side effects.
 It’s important to discuss the side effects of these treatments with your doctor so you can make the most informed choice about your treatment.

-Nodular melanoma can happen to anyone, but taking certain precautions may help lower your risk of this type of cancer:
+Nodular melanoma can happen to anyone, but taking certain precautions may help lower your chance of getting this type of cancer:

-• Use sunscreen.
-Apply a broad spectrum sunscreen with a sun-protective factor (SPF) of 30 or higher whenever you’re outside, even in the winter.
+• Use sunscreen with a sun-protective factor (SPF) of 30 or higher, and reapply often, including on your lips.

-• Stay out of the sun.
-Avoid direct sun exposure between 10 a.m. and 4 p.m. every day.
-Seek shade and protection from the sun when possible.
+• Avoid direct sun exposure between 10 a.m. and 4 p.m. every day, and always choose shade.

-Nodular melanoma is more aggressive than other types of melanoma.
-It becomes more difficult to treat once it has spread beyond the initial area where it developed.
+Nodular melanoma is more aggressive than other types of melanoma and becomes more difficult to treat once it has spread beyond the initial area where it developed.

-According to research, the 5-year survival rate for nodular melanoma is 51.67 percent.
-However, statistics show that if any type of melanoma is found, diagnosed, and treated before it begins to spread, the 5-year survival rate is much higher, between 95 and 100 percent.
+According to research, the 5-year survival rate for nodular melanoma is 51.67%.
+However, statistics show that if any type of melanoma is found, diagnosed, and treated before it begins to spread, the 5-year survival rate is much higher, between 95-100%.

-This is why early detection is extremely important.
-If you have a concern that you may have melanoma, talk with a doctor as soon as possible.
-It’s always better to err on the side of caution when it comes to possible signs of cancer.
+This is why it’s always better to err on the side of caution when it comes to possible signs of cancer.

 Although this type of skin cancer can happen to anyone, it’s more common in lighter-skinned people who’ve had multiple sunburns or a lot of exposure to the sun or tanning beds.